Harlequin beetle: Distribution and habitat

+Sexual dimorphism and behavior

-The harlequin beetle exhibits sexually dimorphic traits.
-The foreleg length, measured as the combined length of the femur and tibia, exhibits a greater degree of allometry with increasing elytral length in males than in females.
-Large males may also exhibit strong curvature in their foreleg tibiae, which is not seen in females.
+Male and female harlequin beetles have similar color patterns and reach a similar body size, but the species is sexually dimorphic in the foreleg length and shape: In large males, the forelegs are greatly extended, up to 15 cm long, being twice the length as in females with the same body size.
+Large males also exhibit strong curvature in their foreleg tibiae, which is not seen in females.
+However, in small males, both length and shape of the forelegs resemble that seen in small females.
 These traits aid the males as they fight with each other over optimal egg deposition sites in preparation for mating.
-Males engage each other with their forelimbs in an attempt to flip other males off of the dead or dying trees that will be chosen by females to provide food for developing larvae.
+Males engage each other with their forelimbs in an attempt to flip other males off of the dead or dying trees that may be chosen by females to provide food for developing larvae.
+The males also readily attempt to bite each other with their strong mandibles, sometimes biting off pieces of the opponents antennae or legs.
+Once a site has been secured, the male will guard it around the clock, but females typically only are present during nighttime; once a female arrives, the male will also guard her.